microsoft/fabricrealtimelab/modules/module06c.md

 Load the *Lakehouse 4 - Load Star Schema* notebook.
 Attach the lakehouse to the notebook.
 We recommend you run each cell individually, but you can also click *Run All*.
 Be sure the *sourceTableName* in the first cell matches the name of the hourly aggregation table.

-When you have finished running through the notebook, there are a few key points to keep in mind:
+When you have finished running through the notebook, the fact table should now be populated.
+There are a few key points to keep in mind:

 * While this notebook can be run as a scheduled task, it's primarily designed to be used interactively.
 We could remove much of the display code and other artifacts to improve performance.
 * Take note of the symbol incremental load (*dim_symbol_incremental_load*).
 A business question that must be asked is, "Can we handle new stock symbols in the data feed?"
 In a real world scenario, this might be a common scenario, or it may not be possible depending on the data source.
 In this case, the notebook will support new symbols that might not exist in the symbol dimension table, however, this takes processing time.
 As with all business problems, this is a tradeoff between performance and functionality, and will vary by business needs.
 * This notebook loads data from the *stocks_hour_agg* table.
 Because the *stocks_hour_agg* table is also loaded from a notebook, we'd typically orchestrate all of these activities from either a pipeline, spark job, or master notebook.

 To scheduled the notebook to run periodically, click on the *Run* tab, and click *Schedule*.
-The notebook can be configured to run periodically (such as every hour or as neededw):
+The notebook can be configured to run periodically (such as every hour or as needed):

 ![Schedule Notebook](../images/module06/schedule.png)